PRESS RELEASES

 The New Yorker Radio Hour

-“our generation’s Joni Mitchell”—Esquire
+“our generation’s

-April 2, 2025—Regina Spektor will reissue five of her acclaimed albums on limited edition color vinyl: Begin To Hope (Yellow Flame LP), Far (Velum Clear LP), What We Saw From The Cheap Seats (Translucent Red LP), Remember Us To Life (Black Clouds 2LP), and Live in London (Curacao 2LP).
+The reissues include Begin to Hope (Yellow Flame LP), Far (Velum Clear LP), What We Saw From The Cheap Seats (Translucent Red LP), Remember Us to Life (Black Clouds 2LP), and Live in London (Curacao 2LP).
+Far and Live in London are both seeing their return to vinyl, having been out of print for several years.

-Spektor first saw commercial success with the RIAA Gold-certified LP Begin to Hope (2006).
-Her breakout album includes hit singles “On the Radio,” “Better” and “Samson,” as well as “Fidelity,” which climbed the Billboard Hot 100 singles chart.
-She followed up Begin to Hope with Far (2009) and What We Saw From The Cheap Seats (2012), both debuting at number three on the Billboard 200 albums chart.
-The repressing also includes Remember Us To Life (2016), Spektor’s seventh studio album, and Live in London (2009), her first live album, which features twenty-two songs spanning her extensive catalog at the time and including three unrecorded tracks that have only ever been performed live.
+The repressing also includes Remember Us to Life (2016), Spektor’s seventh studio album, and Live in London (2009), her first live album, which features twenty-two songs spanning her extensive catalog at the time and including three unrecorded tracks that have only ever been performed live.

 Last year, Spektor formally released her fan favorite second album, Songs, for the first time.
 Previously sold exclusively at her live shows on homemade CD-Rs, the remaster saw Songs' first commercial release on vinyl and streaming, and was celebrated with a series of sold out shows in New York, Los Angeles and Chicago.